amarland/android-vector-rasterizer/README.md

   You can enable or disable generation of a version for a specific pixel density by specifying one or more of the options below.

-  --ldpi / --no-ldpi          low (default: disabled) --mdpi / --no-mdpi          medium (default: enabled) --hdpi / --no-hdpi          high (default: enabled) --xhdpi / --no-xhdpi        extra-high (default: enabled) --xxhdpi / --no-xxhdpi      extra-extra-high (default: enabled) --xxxhdpi / --no-xxxhdpi    extra-extra-extra-high (default: enabled)
+  --ldpi / --no-ldpi          (default: not generated) --mdpi / --no-mdpi          (default: generated) --hdpi / --no-hdpi          (default: generated) --xhdpi / --no-xhdpi        (default: generated) --xxhdpi / --no-xxhdpi      (default: generated) --xxxhdpi / --no-xxxhdpi    (default: generated)

 Dimension options: